SeaFresh/FGC-Framework/README.md

 # FGC Framework

 Hi, I'm CFresh and this is a collection of tools for querying start gg that have been useful to people over the years.
+I should note that NONE OF THESE TOOLS WILL TAKE ACTIONS FOR YOU ON START GG.
+All of them strictly pull data and do things with it, so you can run them without fear you'll mess up a bracket.

 ## What is an auth token?